pxqr/bittorrent/README.md

 ### Synopsis

 A library for making Haskell applications which use bittorrent protocol easy.
-This package aims to be a fast thin layer and at the same time provide both:

-* Concise high level API for typical usage scenarious.
-* More straightforward API if you need more fine grained control.

 Currently it provides serialization and deserealization of core datatypes, some widely used routines and core types.

 ### Status